Musée du Quai Branly – Jacques Chirac: General appreciation vs. criticism of the museum

-In Australian Art Market Report, Issue 23, Autumn 2007, pages 32–34, journalist Jeremy Eccles quotes Bernice Murphy – co-founder of the Sydney Museum of Contemporary Art and now National Director of Museums Australia and Chair of the Ethics Committee of the International Council of Museums.
-She told a Sydney symposium on "Australian Arts in an International Context" that she found the whole of Quai Branly to be a "regressive museology" and the presentation of Aboriginal art "in a vegetal environment" to be "an exotic mise en scène" in the worst taste.
+In 2007 Bernice Murphy, co-founder of the Sydney Museum of Contemporary Art and later National Director of Museums Australia and Chair of the Ethics Committee of the International Council of Museums was quoted that she found the whole of Quai Branly to be a "regressive museology" and the presentation of Aboriginal art "in a vegetal environment" to be "an exotic mise en scène" in the worst taste.

+On the museum's tenth anniversary in 2016, The Art Newspaper highlighted its ambitious role in bringing together vast collections of non-Western art and acknowledged its importance as a cultural institution.
+The article noted that the museum's founder, Jacques Chirac, was committed to increasing public appreciation of ethnographic collections and the museum's rich permanent holdings.
+The article noted the 97 temporary exhibitions during the first decade and quoted Steven Engelsman, the director of Vienna's Weltmuseum, who said that the Quai Branly has "worked miracles to increase the public appreciation of ethnographic collections and museums".

-There is some speculation that the museum also plays a key political role for France.
-At the time the museum opened in 2007, France was still attempting to reconcile increasing ethnic diversity among the nation's population within its republican model of assimilation, and even homogeneity.
-From this perspective, the museum can be seen as a symbolic effort to reach out to non-Western peoples of the world, while also proclaiming French openness to the world.
+Another discussion has focused on what political role the museum has played for the interior and exterior politics of France.
+At the time the museum opened in 2007, France was attempting to reconcile increasing ethnic diversity among the nation's population within its republican model of assimilation.
+From this perspective, the museum has been seen as a symbolic effort to reach out to people from non-Western background, while at the same time proclaiming the country's open attitude to the world.
 Given this supposed motivation behind the museum, there has been some controversy among intellectuals as to what the museum's ultimate purpose is, and whether or not the presentation of the galleries actually achieves this purpose.